rey/cookbook/recipes/biryani.md

 ## Step 1: The Marinade

-This is a marinade that is best suited to being left overnight for best flavour although if you're cooking in the evening you can probably get away with doing it in the morning.
+This is a marinade that is best suited to being left overnight for maximum flavour although if you're cooking in the evening you can probably get away with doing it in the morning.

 1. Add the cumin powder, 2 cardamom seeds, 1 stick of cinnamon, ginger, coriander, yoghurt and olive